symbol/symbol-docs/source/guides/migration/migrating-from-nis1-to-catapult.rst

 * Guide: :doc:`Registering a namespace  <../namespace/registering-a-namespace>`
 * Guide: :doc:`Creating a subnamespace  <../namespace/registering-a-subnamespace>`

-Namespaces can still refer to mosaics byways of :ref:`alias transactions <mosaic-alias-transaction>`.
+Namespaces can still refer to mosaics byways of :ref:`AliasTransactions <mosaic-alias-transaction>`.
 A namespace owner can attach either of an account or a mosaic id to one of its' namespaces.
 The namespace information endpoint will return the linked object in the alias field.

 Also, root namespaces have a ``duration`` field that is **expressed in a count of blocks** which means yearly renewal is not mandatory anymore.